 "We only sell on Amazon, so Amazon handles compliance"

 Wrong.
 Amazon is the marketplace, not the seller of your products.
 Under Spanish law, you — the brand — are responsible for the packaging of your products.
-Amazon.es now actively requires sellers to provide their ECOEMBES registration number.
+Amazon.es now actively requires sellers to provide their RPP producer registration number (the MITECO register described above).
 If you cannot provide it, expect your listings to be flagged.

 Forgetting return packaging